talmo/leap/readme.md

 We are still working on documentation and preparing parts of the code.
 See the Features section below for an overview and status of each component.

+We recommend starting with the (Tutorial: Training Leap From Scratch)[https://github.com/talmo/leap/wiki/Tutorial:-Training-LEAP-from-scratch].

 ## Features
 - [ ] Tracking and alignment code
 - [x] Cluster sampling GUI